Louis DeJoy: Early life

-DeJoy was born in Brooklyn, New York, and grew up in Islip, NY.
-DeJoy earned a BBA in accounting from Stetson University in DeLand, Florida.
+DeJoy was born on June 20, 1957 in Brooklyn, New York City, and grew up in Islip, New York.
+He is the son of second-generation Italian immigrants to the United States.
+His father worked in trucking and was assaulted multiple times, prompting his son to seek a safer line of work.
+DeJoy earned a Bachelor of Business Administration in accounting from Stetson University in DeLand, Florida.

 Career

 After graduating, DeJoy became a certified public accountant licensed to practice in the state of Florida.